 Simple design doesn't mean basic design.
-It can take a high level of expertise and experience to craft a website that's simple yet still contains a large amount of information.
-You need to translate everything your firm is about in one digital resource, and it has to compel visitors to contact you to learn more.
+It can take a high level of expertise and experience to craft a custom-built website that's simple yet still contains a large amount of information.
+You need to translate everything your law firm is about in one digital resource, and it has to compel visitors to contact you to learn more.

 Start with this.
 Many law firms include on the home page of their websites an image of one stern-looking male lawyer on one side of the page, and text on the other side.
 More information might be listed below, perhaps too much.
 There's nothing wrong with that.
 It's effective.
-It's also a third of law firm websites.
+It's also a third of the top law firm websites.

 Here's an alternative approach.
 You're a law firm, not just one lawyer.
 You work to build your personal brand, but many people looking for a lawyer these days want to be supported by a team.
 Your team likely has women and men of a diverse range of backgrounds.
 That range of backgrounds will appeal to a more diverse range of clients.
 It's also OK to smile.
 Your website's home page is like answering the front door.
 You want to invite someone in and make them feel welcome.
 It's still their decision whether to cross the threshold.

-3. Work with a professional photographer
+Work with a Professional Photographer

 Having a professional photographer will make a world of difference.
 Obviously, you know to hire one for your home page image.
 Yet, you'd be surprised at the amount of law firms that use a variety of other images that are just taken around the office to fill in the visual side of their website.